11. (21) Instructional design is provided for creation of effective pedagogy for both synchronous and asynchronous class sessions.

 Online workshops held via web conference provide further opportunities to address effective pedagogy.

-Individual consultations offer faculty members the opportunity to work with a SLIS administrator or technical staff to strengthen teaching and learning.
-For example, SLIS staff members have identified best practices to implement in Desire2Learn course sites.
+Individual consultations offer faculty members the opportunity to work with a School administrator or technical staff to strengthen teaching and learning.
+For example, School staff members have identified best practices to implement in Canvas course sites.
 They discuss these ideas with faculty members and, where appropriate, implement them.
-Also, the Assistant Director for Distance Learning meets with faculty members to discuss strategies for improving ratings on the University’s Student Opinions of Teaching Effectiveness (SOTEs).
+Also, the Director of Online Learning meets with faculty members to discuss strategies for improving ratings on the University’s Student Opinions of Teaching Effectiveness (SOTEs).